jvanasco/facebook_utils/README.md

 Or make it unuthenticated.
 It's up to you.

 This was originally built/intended for use under the Pyramid environment.

-calling `FacebookPyramid()` will create a new object that subclasses `FacebookHub()` objects, using  default settings from your .ini and pulling variables from 'request' as needed.
+Calling `FacebookPyramid()` will create a new object that subclasses `FacebookHub()` objects, using  default settings from your .ini and pulling variables from `request` as needed.

 As of v0.5.0 it supports the `appsecret_proof` lockdown on the client level.